MaxGandini/Obsidian_brain/AI/Generative_AI/LLM/NLP.md

-It's a subfield of [[AI]] .
-It's main concern is giving computers the capability of processing information encoded in natural languages.
+Natural language processing is a subfield of [[AI]] .
+It's main concern is giving computers the capability of processing information encoded in natural languages (decoding) and also encoding vast amounts of data in human readable language.
+So the discipline is concerned both with [[Encoders-Decoders]] .

+In the context of large language models, we have the architecture of the [[Transformers]] .
+Capable of doing both.